jpuli/pqvp/README.md

 **Requirement C: Understood what people needed, by including people in the prototype development and design process;**

 The QualApps team collectively reviewed the RFI to understand product requirements.
-Uder the Product Director's guidance, the QualApps  team discussed how the solution would be architected based on the RFI.
+Uder the Product Director's guidance, the team discussed how the solution would be architected based on the RFI.
 The team collaborated on User Stories.
-The QualApps Business Analyst conducted internet-based research on knowledge-sharing concepts and application features.
+Our Business Analyst conducted internet-based research on knowledge-sharing concepts and application features.
 The research resulted in new and refined User Stories.
 The team's goal was to quickly develop a simple, elegant application that meets functional needs and compliance requirements -- ADA, WCAG 2.0.

 We included colleagues outside of our QualApps team to discuss basic functionality and review wireframes and mock-ups.
 These same individuals also reviewed multiple iterations of the prototype and providede feedback on how we could make improvements.

 **Requirement D: Used at least a minimum of three (3) “user-centric design” techniques and/or tools**

+The team used a number of user-centered design techniques.
+To begin with, our Business Analyst conducted research on knowledg-sharing platforms.
+He evaluated various platforms, look-and-feel, feedback mechanisms, moderator activity, ways to collaps comments, to name just a few features.
+Findings were discussed with the team, and the Product Backlog was updated accordingly.

+The team also evaluated User Personas.
+We considered various types of individuals that would XXXXXX

+To evaluate the initial set product features and workflow, the DAAS development team developed wireframes.
+This effort helped take our unpolished ideas about the product to the next level.
+It gave us insight into function, navigation, and even aesthetics.

 **Requirement E: Used GitHub to document code commits**